-This is the ultimate Jumolhari Mountain experience of trekking through inspiring mountainous landscapes and gaining an insight into the unique communities that inhabit these beautiful locations.
+This is the ultimate Jomolhari Mountain experience of trekking through inspiring mountainous landscapes and gaining an insight into the unique communities that inhabit these beautiful locations

 DAY 01: ARRIVE PARO

 The flight to Paro is one of the most spectacular mountain flights in the world, with a constantly changing panorama of some of the highest mountains on earth.
-Our Bhutan Travel Bureau representative will meet you at Paro airport.
-After lunch enjoy afternoon sightseeing around Paro, including a visit to the National Museum, Ta Dzong.
+Our representative will meet you at Paro airport.
+Afternoon sightseeing around Paro, including a visit to the National Museum, Ta Dzong.
 This museum houses many religious relics, works of art and handicrafts offering a great orientation into Bhutan’s historical and cultural past.
-Next, visit the Rimpong Dzong to see the painting of the great saint Milarepa, considered as the master of meditation by the Bhutanese and believed to have attained enlightenment in a lifetime.
+Visit the Rimpong Dzong to see the painting of the great saint Milarepa, considered as the master of meditation by the Bhutanese and believed to have attained enlightenment in a lifetime.
 Dzong’s are large monasteries and district administrative centres, which were once strategic forts.
-Afterwards walk to the beautiful cantilever wooden bridge still in use.
-Overnight at your hotel in Paro.
+Walk over a beautiful cantilever wooden bridge still in use.

 DAY 02: PARO

-After breakfast hike to Taktsang Monastery.
+Hike to Taktsang Monastery.
 The trail is broad and the walk of approximately 1.5 to 2 hours uphill takes you high above the Paro valley.
 The view of Taktsang Monastery built on a sheer cliff face 900 metres above the valley floor is a spectacular sight.
 The great Guru Rimpoche is said to have flown here on the back of a tigress when he brought the teachings of the Buddhist Dharma to Bhutan in the 8th Century.
-Nearby there is a teahouse where you can stop for lunch.
+Guru Rinpoche is believed meditated for 4 months in the cave.

-The trek starts from Drukgyel Dzong (2580m) with a short downhill walk on a wide track.
+Drive to Drukgyel Dzong (2580m) trek starts a short downhill walk on a wide track.
 The trail then climbs gently through well maintained rice terraces and field of millet.
 Later on we come to apple orchards and forests.
-Soon the valley widens, and we reach the army post of Gunitsawa (2810m).
-This is the last stop before Tibet.
+Soon the valley widens, and we reach the army post of Gumitsawa (2810m).
 We continue upwards to just beyond Sharma Zampa (2870m), where there are several good camping places in meadows surrounded by trees.
 Overnight at campsite.

-Today we hike back to witness the 1st day of mountain festival.
+Hike less than an hour to Dangothong, witness the 1st day of mountain festival.
 Marchang ceremony before the festival commences.
 Followed by welcome dance and local song by Soe community.
 Opening of the stalls by the chief guest followed by yak and horse show.
-After lunch open competions for entertainment like Khuru, shotput and horse riding/yak riding.
+After lunch open competition for entertainment like Khuru, shotput and horse riding/yak riding.
 In the evening hike back to Jangothang at the base camp.